phil-03/Service/README.md

 * failure(TBD) - Specifies one or more actions to take if a service fails. <br />

 ### USAGE EXAMPLE:

 >Program is run with standard input instead of commandline.
+Simple run as is.
 Demonstrates walkthrough of options as you progress.

 ### Future TODOS: